 - 1. Lot Frontage.
 Lot frontage is to be measured as the length of a lot adjacent to a street or other public right-of-way. - 2.
 Corner Lot Frontage/Multiple Lot Frontages.
-For lots with two or more frontages on a public street or other public right-of-way, lot frontage is to be measured as the length of each side of the lot adjacent to the street or public right-of-way. - 3.
-Tenant Frontage.
-Tenant frontage is to be measured as the maximum horizontal extent of the floor plan of a single tenant facing a street or other public right-of-way.
+For lots with two or more frontages on a public street or other public right-of-way, lot frontage is to be measured as the length of each side of the lot adjacent to the street or public right-of-way.

+3. Tenant Frontage.
+Tenant frontage is to be measured as the maximum horizontal extent of the floor plan of a single tenant on the façade or building side on which the tenant entrance is located.
 In single-tenant buildings, the tenant frontage shall consist of the frontage of the entire building.
 In multi-tenant buildings, tenant frontage shall be measured as the maximum width of a tenant space based on approved floor plan drawings.